School and Libraries Cybersecurity Pilot Program

 • Obtaining a Billed Entity Number (BEN) and creating a user profile in the E-Rate Productivity Center (EPC).

 • Verifying that you are not currently in red light status at the FCC or on the U.S. Treasury’s do not pay list.
 If you are, you should continue attempts to resolve these issues.
-You may not be eligible to receive Pilot Program support until debts or other delinquencies are resolved.
+You will not be eligible to apply for or receive Pilot Program support if these debts or other delinquencies are not resolved.

 • Registering with the System for Award Management at SAM.gov.
 It may take an estimated 10- 20 days for your registration to become active.
 Although an active SAM.gov registration is not required to apply for Pilot Program support, it is required to receive funds from the Program.